 - Verdict

-Smeg Retro Coffee Maker Overview
+SMEG Retro Coffee Maker Overview

 There’s no denying the SMEG coffee maker is a gorgeous piece of eye candy.
 Whether or not you’re a devotee of 1950s-style aesthetics, this coffee maker is undeniably beautiful.
 Featuring mid century curves and a glossy finish, the SMEG oozes retro-futuristic cool, and obvious attention to detail has gone into the coffee maker’s design.